Mike Johnson has accused Biden of bribery. Now impeachment is in his hands

 Johnson, however, has expressed confidence that Biden was involved in wrongdoing.

-“The president bribed or pressured a foreign leader to fire that country’s top prosecutor because the prosecutor was investigating his son and he used $1,000,000,000 of U.S. taxpayer money to have that bidding done and then he bragged about it on video,” he said on Fox News in August, referring to Biden’s past comments about Shokin’s ouster.
+“The president bribed or pressured a foreign leader to fire that country’s top prosecutor because the prosecutor was investigating his son, and he used $1 billion of U.S. taxpayer money to have that bidding done, and then he bragged about it on video,” he said on Fox News in August, referring to Biden’s past comments about Shokin’s ouster.

-Shohkin, however, was not prosecuting Burisma, with his deputy saying an earlier investigation had gone dormant by the time Biden was involved.
+Shokin, however, was not prosecuting Burisma; his deputy has said an earlier investigation had gone dormant by the time Biden was involved.
 The U.S. concern over providing aid to Ukraine was because of Shokin’s failure to be an aggressive prosecutor.

 Johnson has also stated he believes Biden’s actions are part of a “pay-to-play” scheme.